 You received a letter because your child’s weight is above the healthy range.

-Even professionals find it hard to tell if someone is a healthy weight just by looking at them.
+We know this news might come as a surprise, but even professionals find it hard to tell if someone is a healthy weight just by looking at them.
 That’s why we use measures like BMI as an objective indicator of health, as well as other factors like activity levels, food choices, and happiness and wellbeing.

 A high BMI is often linked to other physical health problems down the road, including heart health and mobility.

-But it can also impact (and be impacted by) other things like mental health and wellbeing, motivation and self-esteem.
+It can also impact (and be impacted by) other things like mental health and wellbeing, motivation and self-esteem.